abrdn New Dawn

 The constituents of ABD’s top 10 have remained largely constant since our last note, bar the change of a single position, with Oversea-Chinese Banking having fallen out in favour of Budweiser Brewing.
 The ranks of the other top 10 holdings have also remained largely consistent, with no major shifts apparent.

 AIA Group (dbs.com), while not a new position for ABD has been added to over the course of 2022.
 AIA is the Hong Kong-listed financial group, primarily known for its insurance business, and is the largest listed insurance group in the Asia Pacific region.
 AIA is not simply a mainstay of the Asia Pacific market but also of ABD’s portfolio.
 AIA was a top 10 holding for the trust as far back as our initiation note in October 2018, though it was first included in ABD’s portfolio in 2010 when the company had its IPO.
-AIA is not only a market leader in the space, thanks to its successful use of agencies to distribute its products, but it also has a strong balance sheet which often makes it more attractive than banks of the equivalent size.
-Beyond its quality characteristics, AIA has a number of powerful tailwinds supporting its industry.
+The manager says that AIA is not only a market leader in the space, thanks to its successful use of agencies to distribute its products, but it also has a strong balance sheet which often makes it more attractive than banks of the equivalent size.
+Beyond its quality characteristics, AIA may have several tailwinds supporting its industry.
 The first is the rise in global interest rates (which increases the yields received form fixed income investments), and the second is rising demand for insurance products thanks to rising wealth (traditionally low adoption of insurance schemes throughout the developing Asia Pacific region means that this has a long way to run).

 New additions to the portfolio